 Accessing equipment and the UK biodiversity reference collections for your own study

 You can use the centre's reference collections, equipment and library resources to help with your own identifications and research.
 We can also provide you with access to the Museum's UK collections of plants, animals, fossils, rocks and minerals.

 We have photographic and microscopic equipment that you can book if you'd like to study specimens in more detail.
 Artists are one group of frequent visitors to the centre as they can book a series of visits to help them make detailed artworks.

 If you have specific research needs then please email us.

 Other ways we can help you develop your interests and skills

 Along with coordinating the Museum's citizen science activities, staff at the centre conduct research and develop resources to help individuals and societies organise their own projects.

-Our staff provide training in identification and wildlife recording skills, and manage a directory of nature groups.
+Our staff provide training in identification and wildlife recording skills.
 We also liaise with taxonomic experts to compile checklists of plant and animal species' names for the UK species inventory.